War in the Vendée: Background

 In the rural Vendée, the local nobility seems to have been more permanently in power than in other parts of France.
-Alexis de Tocqueville, of France, noted that most French nobles lived in cities by 1789.
+Alexis de Tocqueville noted that most French nobles lived in cities by 1789.
 An Intendants' survey showed one of the few areas where the nobility still lived with the peasants was the Vendée.
 In this particularly-isolated feudal stronghold, the class conflict that drove the revolution in Paris and other parts of France was further suppressed by the institutional strength of the Catholic Church in alliance with the nobility.
-Counter-Enlightenment author Francois Mignet accused that militant Republicans wanted to destroy both the independence and influence of the Catholic Church in France, which the people of the Vendée considered unimaginable.
+Counter-Enlightenment author Francois Mignet accused militant Republicans of wanting to destroy both the independence and influence of the Catholic Church in France, which the people of the Vendée considered unimaginable.

-In 1791, two representatives on mission informed the National Assembly that the Vendée was being mobilized against the First French Republic, and this news was swiftly followed by the exposure of an alleged royalist conspiracy organized by the Marquis de la Rouërie.
-Subsequent defenders of the Vendée rebels argue that this plotting against the Republic was an understandable response to The Terror (a period between 1793 and 1794 where thousands of both real and suspected dissidents were beheaded by guillotine), the Civil Constitution of the Clergy (1790) and the introduction of conscription upon the whole of France, decreed by the National Convention in February 1793.
+In 1791, two representatives on mission informed the National Assembly that the Vendée was being mobilized against the First French Republic.
+This news was swiftly followed by the exposure of an alleged royalist conspiracy organized by the Marquis de la Rouërie.
+Subsequent defenders of the Vendée rebels argue that this plotting against the Republic was an understandable response to The Terror (a period between 1793 and 1794 where thousands of both real and suspected dissidents were beheaded by guillotine), the Civil Constitution of the Clergy (1790), and the introduction of conscription upon the whole of France, decreed by the National Convention in February 1793.

 In what Max Weber later dubbed Caesaropapism, the Civil Constitution of the Clergy required all Roman Catholic priests to transfer their allegiance from the Holy See to the Constitution and, by extension, to the increasingly anti-clerical and anti-Catholic National Constituent Assembly of the Republic.
 All but seven of the 160 French bishops refused to take the oath, as did about half of the parish priests.
 Anti-clericalism and coercive secularization of French culture triggered the Vendée belligerence; another trigger was further mass conscription into the French Revolutionary Army.
 The March 1793 conscription requiring Vendeans to fill their district's quota of the national total of 300,000 enraged the local nobility, clergy, and the populace, who took up arms instead as "The Catholic Army", "Royal" being added later, and fought for "above all the reopening of their parish churches with their former priests."

 Although town dwellers were more likely to support the Revolution in the Vendée, there was some support for the Revolution among the rural peasantry.
 Some Vendean peasants had lived as tenant farmers on Church-owned farmland, and they overwhelmingly embraced the Revolution after all Church lands were seized and redistributed by the Republican government.
 Counter-Enlightenment historians have argued that local feudalism had primarily protected the peasantry.
 They cite the fact that over the 100 years of struggle to impose republicanism upon France, the middle class were the primary beneficiaries.
-Nearly all the purchasers of former Church land were members of the bourgeoisie and very few peasants benefited from the confiscation and sales.
+Nearly all the purchasers of former Church land were members of the bourgeoisie, and very few peasants benefited from the confiscation and sales.